lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

         "Algoritm used for RCS.
 The algorithm spedifies the RCS size";
     }
     // SCHC fragmentation protocol paramters
+    leaf maximum-packet-size {
+      type uint16;
+      default "1280";
+      description
+        "When decompression is done, packet size must not strictly exceed this limit in Bytes.";
+    }
     leaf window-size {
       type uint16;
       description